 But that being said, avoid the mistake most people make which is to assume you need a large sum to start investing.

-In South Africa you only need R200 to start investing in SATRIX (stock market) or in unit trusts.
+In South Africa you only need R200 to start investing in SATRIX (stock market) or unit trusts.

 In the USA, you can start investing in mutual funds with as little as $100.

-But remember it isn't just about the amount of money that you invest.
+But remember it isn't just about the amount of money that invest.
 It's also about the rate of return on your investments and the amount of time you invest that money for.